-- Cash receipts and revenue;
+- Cash receipts and revenue,

-- Deposits:
+- Deposits,

-- Cash disbursements:
+- Cash disbursements,

-- Payroll;
+- Payroll,

-- · General Ledger; and
+- General Ledger; and

 - Equipment.

-In addition, any other policies and procedures (e.g., purchasing contracts) that relate to operating the project must be in writing.
+In addition, any other policies, and procedures (e.g., purchasing contracts) that relate to operating the grant program must be in writing.

 G. COMMUNICATIONS

 Grantees must maintain a current telephone number and internet access with an e-mail address, as well as a current postal address and physical location within the State of California.